Menu

 We’re suckers for picturesque waterfront views, and Terralina Crafted Italian’s vista of Disney Springs and Lake Buena Vista sucked us in and keeps us coming back.
 It also helps that we’ve had some of the best service we’ve ever had on Walt Disney World property here.

-Terralina is a great place to relax with a significant other over classic Italian comfort food, either inside or on the outdoor veranda.
-Eats here run the gamut from wood-fired pizzas to pasta to ribeye steak, and be sure to leave some room for dessert (maybe a shared Gelato Sundae or Toffee Crunch Cannoli?).
+Terralina is a great place to relax with a significant other over classic Italian comfort food, inside or on the outdoor veranda.
+The menu offers everything from wood-fired pizzas to pasta to ribeye steak.
+Be sure to leave some room for dessert (maybe a shared Gelato Sundae or Toffee Crunch Cannoli?).

 Bottom Line

-Disney Springs isn’t short on restaurants, bars and lounges that ooze charm and romance.
-Whether you’re looking for a 3-course meal, a quick appetizer or an evening of cocktails and desserts with your loved one, it’s easy to find a romantic spot to spend time with someone special here.
+Disney Springs lacks restaurants, bars, and lounges that ooze charm and romance.
+Whether you’re looking for a three-course meal, a quick appetizer, or an evening of cocktails and desserts with your loved one, it’s easy to find a romantic spot to spend time with someone special here.

 About Stacy Milford